Trump Declines To Say Whether He Has Full Confidence In Flynn

 That is in line with what Spicer told NPR a month ago: Spicer "called it 'doubtful' that Flynn and the ambassador discussed the U.S.'s retaliatory measures or Russia's potential response, because Flynn told Spicer they did not."

-But he left open the possibility that they did could have talked about the sanctions.
+But he left open the possibility that they could have talked about the sanctions.

-So it's possible that Flynn may have misled both the incoming vice president and press secretary on the extent of his discussions with the Russian ambassador.
-Yet the president, according to Conway, has "full confidence" in Flynn.
+So it's possible that Flynn may have misled both the incoming vice president and press secretary about the extent of his discussions with the Russian ambassador.

-Flynn has also been the subject of accusations of mismanagement already at the National Security Council.
+Flynn has also already been the subject of accusations of mismanagement at the National Security Council.
 The New York Times reported over the weekend on the NSC, painting a "chaotic" scene:

-"Officials said that the absence of an orderly flow of council documents, ultimately the responsibility of Mr. Flynn, explained why Mr. Mattis and Mike Pompeo, the director of the C.I.A., never saw a number of Mr. Trump's executive orders before they were issued.
+"Officials said that the absence of an orderly flow of council documents, ultimately the responsibility of Mr. Flynn, explained why [Secretary of Defense James] Mattis and Mike Pompeo, the director of the C.I.A., never saw a number of Mr. Trump's executive orders before they were issued.
 One order had to be amended after it was made public, to reassure Mr. Pompeo that he had a regular seat on the council.

 "White House officials say that was a blunder, and that the process of reviewing executive orders has been straightened out by Reince Priebus, the White House chief of staff."